-- Simple tool that allows you to draw a box over what you want to be blurred in your video, lock on the item, and have it blurred through the duration of the video. - · Same languages available as YouTube
+YouTube Blur is a tool • Simple tool that allows you to draw a box over what you want to be blurred in your video, lock on the item, for video editing and and have it blurred through the duration of the video. increased anonymity. • Same languages available as YouTube